-However, the burning question is that with the benefit of nearly a quarter of a century’s worth of hindsight, were these albums really all that that bad?
+However, the burning question is that with the benefit of well over a quarter of a century’s worth of hindsight, were these albums really all that that bad?
 We think, for the most part, they most certainly weren’t!

 Here’s our argument: